Hanseatic Higher Regional Court

 in each case as occurred in D of 25.9.2017 … under the heading “E”.

-In response to the applicant’s immediate appeal against the dismissal of her application for an injunction under I.1. the Senate additionally prohibited the defendants on 8.11.2017 (case no. 7 W 123/17):
+On the applicant’s immediate appeal against the dismissal of her application for an injunction under I.1. the Senate additionally prohibited the defendants on 8.11.2017 (case no. 7 W 123/17):

 1. to assert and/or have asserted and/or disseminate and/or have disseminated,